 Wonder at the decadence of Saint Mark’s Basilica, take a trip to the colourful, glass-making island of Murano or soak up a Venetian sunset listening to live music in the Piazza San Marco.

 In the centre of the town of Birnam today stands a single stately oak, reputed to be the last of the ancient Birnam Wood made famous in the play.
 ‘Macbeth shall never vanquish’d be, until Great Birnam wood to high Dunsinane Hill, shall come against him.’
-And it was on Dunsinane Hill that the real Macbeth took a defeat in battle.
+And it was on Dunsinane Hill that the real Macbeth was defeated in battle.

-The Birnam and Dunkeld area is located in the beautiful Big Tree Country of Perthshire, and is so lovely that it has been popular with tourists since the railway brought the first illustrious Victorian holidaymakers such as Beatrix Potter.
+The Birnam and Dunkeld area is located in the beautiful Big Tree Country of Perthshire.
+It’s been popular with tourists since the railway brought the first illustrious Victorian holidaymakers – including Beatrix Potter!

-Shakespeare and his work, was patronised by both Elizabeth I and James I, so it is perhaps fitting that he should set one of his comedies in royal Windsor.
+Shakespeare’s work was patronised by both Elizabeth I and James I, so it is perhaps fitting that he should set one of his comedies in royal Windsor.
 The Merry Wives of Windsor is a farce about lecherous and jealous men and the women who get the better of them.
-The castle and the royal family also celebrated 400 years of the bard, with ‘Shakespeare in the Royal Library’ throughout 2016.
-The exhibition celebrated his connections with the royal seat and included royal collections of Shakespeare’s works and even Shakespeare inspired art created by members of the royal family.
-It all formed part of the special Shakespeare400 series, commissioned to celebrate the playwright’s legacy.

 No Shakespeare inspired itinerary would be complete without a trip to his birthplace and home in Stratford-upon-Avon.
-This beautiful, quintessential English riverside town close to the Cotswolds boasts the house where the great bard was born, his wife Anne Hathaway’s Cottage – fine example of a Tudor farmhouse with beautiful gardens – and the home of his mother, Mary Arden, where you can learn the art of Tudor archery and enjoy falconry displays.
+This beautiful, quintessential English riverside town close to the Cotswolds boasts the house where the great bard was born, his wife Anne Hathaway’s Cottage and the home of his mother, Mary Arden, where you can learn the art of Tudor archery and enjoy falconry displays.